slashnotes/slashnotes/README.md

 ## For early access

 1. Create a new repository
-2. In local directory, run `npx @slashnotes/cli init`
+2. In the repo directory, run `npx slashnotes init`
-3. In local directory, run `npm start` then visit http://localhost:3000

 ## Road map